How to Set Up and Use Webhooks in Testlify

 • candidate.invited — fired when a candidate is invited to an assessment

-• candidate.invited_for_interview — fired when a candidate is invited for interview
+• candidate.invited_for_interview — fired when a candidate is invited for an interview

 • candidate.rejected — fired when a candidate is rejected